-Reports from Criminal Background Screening will be stored with the student's health file in the Clinical Site Coordinator's locked filing cabinet.
+Reports from criminal background screening will be stored with the student's health file in the DSON clinical site coordinator's locked filing cabinet.
 After the student signs a release each year, the DSON will assume responsibility for releasing written verification of a clear criminal background check to the clinical agency.
-Again, failure, delay or refusal to sign the release, allowing the DSON to provide the results to the agencies, will prevent the student from attending clinical, which may result in a failure for the course.
+Again, failure, delay or refusal to sign the release allowing the DSON to provide the results to the agencies will prevent the student from attending clinical, which may result in a failure for the course.

-Purpose: To provide a process for access to evaluation and treatment for any Decker School of Nursing (DSON) student sustaining an occupational exposure.
-Prompt evaluation and treatment of health care workers following occupational exposure enhances positive outcomes.
-Evaluation and treatment of the exposure should be made by a health care professional as soon as possible, ideally within one hour, and no later than thirty-six hours post-exposure.
+To provide a process for access to evaluation and treatment for any DSON student sustaining an occupational exposure.
+Prompt evaluation and treatment of healthcare workers following occupational exposure enhances positive outcomes.
+Evaluation and treatment of the exposure should be made by a healthcare professional as soon as possible, ideally within one hour, and no later than 36 hours post-exposure.

-“Exposure” - percutaneous injury (e.g. a needlestick or cut with a sharp object), contact of mucous membrane or nonintact skin (e.g. when the exposed skin is chapped, abraded, or afflicted with dermatitis), or contact with intact skin when the duration of contact is prolonged (e.g. several minutes or more) or involves an extensive area, with blood, tissue, or other body fluids.
+- Exposure: Percutaneous injury (e.g., a needle-stick or cut with a sharp object), contact of mucous membrane or non-intact skin (e.g., when the exposed skin is chapped, abraded or afflicted with dermatitis), or contact with intact skin when the duration of contact is prolonged (i.e., several minutes or more) or involves an extensive area, with blood, tissue or other body fluids.

 - If a student sustains an exposure, the student shall immediately notify the supervising faculty member and the nurse or nursing supervisor in charge of the clinical practice setting.